bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 naturalFrom(42); // NaturalNumber
 ```

-The problem with classes and type branding is that we have to watch if they're used correctly.
-That is, we'll need to write linter rules for their use or search for mistakes during code reviews.
-This isn't reliable.
+The problem with classes and type branding is that we must watch if they're used correctly.
+We'll need to write linter rules for their use or search for mistakes during code reviews.
+This approach isn't reliable.

-It's hard to recommend a particular method here, it all depends on the project and the needs of the team.
-However, we can note that for _purely descriptive_ purposes, even the type aliases work quite fine.
-Often a domain model built with type aliases is already enough to find previously undetected design errors.
+It's hard to recommend a particular method here.
+It all depends on the project and the needs of the team.
+However, we can say that for _purely descriptive_ purposes, even the type aliases work quite fine.
+Often a domain model built with type aliases is enough to find previously undetected design errors.

 ## Model and Reality

 Business workflows transform data from one state to another.
-Types can help to syntactically fixate these states and name them.
+Types can help to fixate these states and explicitly name them.
 When each step of the transformation has a name, it's easier for us to reason about the whole process and find errors in its logic.

 In the example below, the `sendRecoverLink` function accepts an object of type `User` as an argument.
-This type has a `verified` flag but there are no rules explaining _when and why_ this flag becomes `true`:
+This type has a `verified` flag, but there are no rules explaining _when and why_ this flag becomes `true`:

 ```ts
 type User = {